The Seahawks have questions as training camp opens, we have some answers

 But while that might assure the Seahawks don’t get completely taken to the bank if Ansah isn’t ready for the start of the season, it wouldn’t solve the issue of who rushes the passer.

-Q: Who will play safety?
+Who will play safety?

-A: This may be even bigger question than receiver since Seattle would probably like to be able to settle on a set two-man combination as it enters its first year of the Carroll era knowing it won’t have at least one of Earl Thomas or Kam Chancellor as a starter.
+This may be even bigger question than receiver since Seattle would probably like to be able to settle on a set two-man combination as it enters its first year of the Carroll era knowing it won’t have at least one of Earl Thomas or Kam Chancellor as a starter.

 What’s certain is that veteran Bradley McDougald will play either free or strong, with the Seahawks picking one of, most logically, three players to fill the other spot — Tedric Thompson, Lano Hill or Marquise Blair.